 It is one thing to learn to endure what you cannot prevent.
 But nuanced crisis management best practices and recovery processes ensure that your reputation, trust, and integrity remain safe.

-In addition, after an event occurs, you will have to be able to recover your resources quickly and make a speedy yet strong recovery.
+Also, after an event occurs, you will have to be able to recover your resources quickly and make a speedy yet healthy recovery.

-1. Understand key assets spanning your finances, infrastructure, intellectual property and data.
-Have multiple levels of risk metrics and disaster management controls in place depending on the extent of the breach.
-Further, if the threat only reached your periphery and didn’t really touch your critical assets, you can qualify t to be a milder breach and keep customers informed accordingly.
+1. Understand critical assets spanning your finances, infrastructure, intellectual property, and data.
+Have multiple levels of risk metrics and disaster management controls in place, depending on the extent of the breach.
+Further, if the threat only reached your periphery and didn’t touch your critical assets, you can qualify it as a milder breach and keep customers informed accordingly.
 Besides, the clarity on organizational assets and priorities are crucial

-2. Further, the recovery plan must factor the assets detailed and have plans and controls listed, such as recognizing the backup server location and the process involved in governing it.
+2. Further, the recovery plan must factor the assets detailed and have policies and controls listed, such as recognizing the backup server location and the process involved in governing it.

 Cybersecurity hygiene is technology, management, and human intuition all coming together.